Gas-induced perturbations on the gravitational wave in-spiral of live post-Newtonian LISA massive black hole binaries: Numerical setup

-In order to measure the effect of the gas contribution in the absence of GW emission, we run a simulation with the CBD, but without the 2.5PN dissipative term in the binary orbital motion. { We refer to this simulation with the term ``gas-only" and we perform it only at mid-resolution, i.e. with $\Delta x[3a]=0.018$}.
-We run this simulation for { the same time as the GW+gas run} to see any appreciable changes in the orbital quantities due to the sole interaction with the gaseous disk.
-This allows us to infer { the gas torques and gas-induced orbital dephasing without the effects introduced by GWs dissipation}.
-Note that we extrapolate the results of the gas-only simulation down to ${48.9}~r_{\rm s}$ since evolving the binary under the mere effect of gas to such small separations is currently computationally prohibitive.
+In order to measure the effect of the gas contribution in the absence of GW emission, we run a simulation with the CBD, but without the 2.5PN dissipative term in the binary orbital motion.
+We refer to this simulation with the term ``{gas+PN2}" and we perform it only at mid-resolution, i.e. with $\Delta x[3a]={1.07~r_s}$.
+We run this simulation for the same time as the {gas+PN2.5} run to see any appreciable changes in the orbital quantities due to the sole interaction with the gaseous disk.
+This allows us to infer the gas torques and gas-induced orbital {as well as binary precession} dephasings without the effects introduced by GWs dissipation.
+Note that we extrapolate the {mean torque} results of the {gas+PN2} simulation {over the same integrated time} down to $48.9~r_{\rm s}$ since evolving the binary under the mere effect of gas to such small separations is currently computationally prohibitive. {Similarly, we compare the binary evolution between different setups over the same integrated time to compute the dephasings.}

-We then also run { two simulations without the CBD in order to self-consistently obtain the binary evolution driven only by the PN terms.
+We then also run two simulations without the CBD in order to self-consistently obtain the binary evolution driven only by the PN terms.
 We run one simulation including all the PN corrections, including the dissipative GW term, and another simulation with only the 1+2 PN corrections.
-We refer to the first and second simulation with the label ``GW" and ``NoGW" respectively.
-These simulations allow us to isolate the effects of GW emission and of the interaction with the disk, and to mitigate numerical errors in the integration when we compute the difference between the simulation with gas and their non-gaseous counterparts.}
+We refer to the first and second simulation with the label ``{PN2.5}" and ``{PN2}" respectively.
+These simulations allow us to isolate the effects of GW emission and of the interaction with the disk, and to mitigate numerical errors in the integration when we compute the difference between the simulation with gas and their non-gaseous counterparts.